stevenbal/cmis-adapter/README.rst

 .. code-block::

     CMIS Root > DRC > Melding Openbare Ruimte > 2020 > 12 > 31 > ZAAK-0000001 > document.txt

+**Relating a document to a Besluit**

+When a document is related to a Besluit, and that Besluit is part of a Zaak, the document is moved as if it was related to that Zaak.

+**Relating a document to another object**

+When a document is related to any other object, the document is not moved.

 References